-Inexpensive parking is available at Madeira Road car park, around 300m north-west of Knightstone (postcode BS23 2HA).
+Inexpensive parking usually available at Madeira Road car park, around 300m north-west of Knightstone (BS23 2HA).
 On-road parking may also be available on hillside roads.

-You should arrive at the small slipway at the seaward end of Knightstone Harbour at least 20 minutes before the departure time in order to check-in, and receive a safety briefing.
+You should arrive at the small slipway at the seaward end of Knightstone Harbour (BS232AD) at least 30 minutes before the departure time in order to check-in, and receive a safety briefing.
 Life jackets will be issued before you board the boat.

 What should I take?